By investing in employees, Zurich has seen increases in engagement levels and net promoter scores to boot.

 New research reveals the top sources for talent and how organizations can leverage them.

 By Amber Hyatt

+If you want to be a business partner, you need to think like a business partner.
 This philosophy has helped Brian Little reshape how Zurich North America approaches HR.
 When the head of HR joined the insurance provider six years ago, he had an agreement with the CEO that HR would have a seat at the table.
 What helped in ensuring that promise was HR earning some big wins.